edwardmartins/sorting-algorithms/README.md

 ## Quick sort

 Quicksort is more effective for datasets that fit in memory.
-For stuff that's larger, it's better to use mergesort.
+For large datasets, it's better to use mergesort.

 | Case  | Performance |
 | :---: | :---: |